Mathématique: Chapter 58

 Coral wrapped an arm around him.
 “Dave,” she whispered, her chin hooked over his shoulder.
 “Hi, man.
 Stop playing.
 Closing time.”

-He looked up at the room to find a handful of diners had lingered.
-There was a scattering of brief applause.
-He nodded at the room, and moved to stand.
+He looked up to find a handful of diners had lingered.
+There was a scattering of applause.
+He nodded at the room and moved to stand.

-“Nope,” Coral said, holding him down.
+“Nope.”
+Coral held him down.
 “Hang on.
 Wait for the tips.”
-She pulled a tissue out of her pocket, and handed it to him.
+She pulled a tissue out of her pocket and handed it to him.
 He used it to wipe his watering eyes.
 As the diners filed past them, several left money in the already full glass bowl on the piano.

-“I gotta say, you really changed up the vibe in here, Dave,” Coral said quietly, after the last of the guests had made their way to the coat room.
-“I hear people ordered, like twenty percent more desert drinks than usual.
+“I gotta say, you changed up the vibe in here, Dave,” Coral said, after the last of the guests had made their way to the coat room.
+“I hear people ordered more desert drinks than usual.
 And we ran out of drip coffee and biscotti.”
 She pulled the bowl off the piano, fished the money out of it, stacked it neatly, and handed it to him.

 Rush flexed his aching hands.
 “I’ll take it under advisement.”